yijing-sie/Sparse_Image_Reconstruction/README.md

 * In this project, we explore sparse image reconstruction where we assume the observed gray image is sparse under some domain, and the goal is to recover the original image as closely as possible via three iterative thresholding approaches: **Soft Thresholding**, **Hard Thresholding**, and **Reciprocal Thresholding**

+* Each of us is responsoble for one of the methods, and I am responsible for the implementation of **[Reciprocal Thresholding](https://arxiv.org/pdf/1804.08841)**

 * The sparse optimization problem is defined as follows:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $\min\limits_{x\in\mathbb{R}^d} f(x)$